-Successful SDoH partnerships with CBOs can lead to positive ROI and better health outcomes
+Successful SDoH partnerships with organizations can lead to positive ROI and better health outcomes

-There's no one-size-fits-all approach to partnering with CBOs to improve health outcomes.
-Partnerships between healthcare organizations and CBOs can take different forms, for example.
-So can approaches to contracting or funding.
+There's no one-size-fits-all approach to partnering with organizations to improve health outcomes.
+Partnerships between healthcare organizations and social service providers can take different forms, and so can approaches to contracting or funding.
 But there's one component that's fundamental to any partnership—and it doesn't require tools, technology, or lengthy contracts.
 That component is trust, and without it, no partnership can succeed in moving the needle on public health.

 Not only has psychological research proven that business partners who trust one another spend less time worrying about being exploited, but they also experience better financial outcomes.
 That's a win-win for all involved, so let's unpack why trust is vital to any partnership and explore ways to create a culture of trust within your organization.

 The trust imperative